Mrs. Sherrie Caradonna

 We have 2 adult daughters.
 Shauna, our oldest, is a Middle School Physics,

 Chemistry and Astronomy teacher.
 She is married to Scott, who is a C.F.P. and

-C.P.A. and lives in Orange County with her cat, Fuzzface.
+C.P.A. and lives in Orange County with her new husband, John, and her cat,

 I enjoy reading, walking, traveling, and spending time with my family and friends.

 1. Students read and understand grade-level appropriate reading material.